smm52/timeBlocks/README.md

 Overview
 --------

-This package creates time blocks out of serial data
+This package creates time blocks out of serial data and calculates adherences based on pthe proprortion of days covered methods

 Installation
 ------------